atbcb/usab-uswds/_pages/about/budget-performance/par-fy2024/par-fy2024-10-mda.md

 The objective of the Federal Managers’ Financial Integrity Act of 1982 (FMFIA) is to ensure that agencies have internal controls and financial systems in place that provide reasonable assurance of the effectiveness and efficiency of operations, reliability of financial reporting, and compliance with regulations and applicable laws.
 To that end, the FMFIA, as implemented, requires agencies to establish internal control processes consistent with guidelines established by OMB and the Comptroller General.
 Agency heads must annually attest --- via a written assurance statement --- whether the agency does or does not comply with applicable FMFIA requirements.

-During FY 2023, the Access Board had several interagency agreements with other federal agencies for shared administrative services.
+During FY 2024, the Access Board had several interagency agreements with other federal agencies for shared administrative services.
 The Access Board contracted with BFS/ARC for financial management, HR, procurement, and travel services.
 Other shared service included:  the General Services Administration (GSA) for internet, voice communication, Personal Identity Verification (PIV) card administration, and web hosting; the Department of Agriculture’s (USDA) National Financial Center (NFC) for payroll; the Department of the Interior’s (DOI) Interior Business Center for HR security and drug testing; the Office of Personnel Management (OPM) for employee relations consulting services, performance management program system; the Defense Counterintelligence and Security Agency (DCSA) for background investigations services; and the United States Postal Service (USPS) for EEO complaint investigation).

 With respect to financial management and payroll systems, certain aspects of the Access Board’s financial management system are largely influenced by the controls, practices, and procedures employed by BFS/ARC and NFC.
 Each has established practices and procedures that assure appropriate internal controls.

-BFS/ARC’s financial management system is audited annually for compliance with Statement on Standards for Attestation Engagements (SSAE) 18, and the Access Board receives quarterly SSAE 18 SOC 1 Type II Reports on the ongoing effectiveness of the system’s internal controls.
+BFS/ARC's financial management system is audited annually for compliance with Statement on Standards for Attestation Engagements (SSAE) 18, and the Access Board receives quarterly SSAE 18 SOC 1 Type II Reports on the ongoing effectiveness of the system’s internal controls.
 Likewise, NFC annually provides its customers/stakeholders with a written statement of assurance concerning the effectiveness of its financial reporting controls.

 Moreover, the Access Board has implemented its own internal controls and procedures to complement the measures employed by its shared service providers.
-For example, the Access Board’s Finacial Program Manager reviews and reconciles financial reports from BFS/ARC quarterly to ensure that the agency’s obligations and disbursements have been properly recorded; additionally, year-end financial statements are reviewed to verify they are correct and accurate.
+For example, the Access Board's Finacial Program Manager reviews and reconciles financial reports from BFS/ARC quarterly to ensure that the agency’s obligations and disbursements have been properly recorded; additionally, year-end financial statements are reviewed to verify they are correct and accurate.
 Agency procedure also requires the Finacial Program Manager to prospectively certify funds availability for all obligations.
 In addition, the Finacial Program Manager and Director of OA conduct periodic reviews of internal systems, including travel, payroll, and procurement.
 Lastly, the Access Board’s financial statements undergo annual audits by an independent accountant, which include review of the adequacy of its internal control systems.

 For these reasons, the Access Board can provide reasonable assurance that internal controls over financial reporting are operating effectively and that there are no material weaknesses relating to the design or operation of internal controls over financial reporting.